sxergiu/app-irian/README.md

 - Users can export **their bookings** as CSV.
 - Export remains available via pre-signed URLs.
 - Can download exported booking at any time.
+- ***PROBLEM** minio service currently exports all bookings
+- must be changed to only export bookings by UserId

 ---
 ![table](utils/table.png)